Job Reference Letters

 Do not list your job references on your resume or CV.
 This list is always put on a separate page then your resume or CV and given out only when asked by the employer.
 When an employer asks for it, it may mean that they are seriously considering you for the position.

 Be sure to touch base with your referees regularly throughout the job search process.
 Let them know what type of position you are aiming for as well as the organizations you have in mind.
 Help them think through what they should highlight your skills and accomplishments so that it is clear that you fit the bill for the job you are trying to land.

 Finally, after you have signed the job offer letter for your dream job, do not forget to let your references know of your outcome and be sure to thank them profusely!
 You should send them a thank you letter.
 References play a critical role in a successful job search.

 Check the spelling and grammar of your job reference letters.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and English or other language usage errors or if you need help in organizing your job reference letter, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and usage errors in English or other language or if you need help in organizing your job reference letter, send it to a professional for assistance.

 Other Job Reference Letters Info

-Now to finalize your Job Reference Letters topic, if you have your visa & work permit and if your cover letter and CV or resume are ready, you may email them through the CV & resume distribution services to employers and job recruiters worldwide.
-Take a look at business dress code and start preparing for a job interview.
+Now to finalize your Job Reference Letters topic, if you received your visa & work permit and your cover letter and CV or resume are ready, you may email them to employers and job recruiters worldwide.
+Take a look at dress codes and start preparing for a job interview.